dlite-tools/NLPiper/README.md

 - `CaseTokens`: lower or upper case all tokens.
 - `RemovePunctuation`: Remove punctuation from resulting tokens.
 - `RemoveStopWords`: Remove stop-words as tokens.
+- `VocabularyFilter`: Only allow tokens from a pre-defined vocabulary.
 - `Stemmer`: Get the stem from the tokens.
 - `SpellCheck`: Spell check the token, if given max distance will calculate the Levenshtein distance from the token with the suggested word and if lower the token is replaced by the suggestion else will keep the token.
 If no maximum distance is given if the